alexphredorg/lilygo-weather-esphome/README.md

 # lilygo-weather-esphome
-!Weather display for a LilyGo T-Display-S3 using ESPHome
+## Weather display for a LilyGo T-Display-S3 using ESPHome

 Tested on ESPHome 2023.2.4 and LilyGo T-Display-S3 (no touch)